-This recommendation is already being developed.
+This Recommendation is already being implemented

 The Water Emergency Response Organization of Orange County (WEROC) has been established to conduct emergency planning and preparedness at the regional level and response to disaster type events that impact the water and wastewater agencies within the County.
 WEROC participates with Regional and statewide forums as well.
 Each retailer also has plans and activities they conduct to be in a state of emergency preparedness.
-The retail agencies also provide and receive support with other agencies through the network of emergency interties between adjacent agencies that allows water to be shuttled back and forth during emergency situations.
-WEROC's focus and the focus of emergency planning in general is to improve "system reliability", the ability to continue meeting demands when parts of the water system have suffered outages.
-This is contrasted with "supply" reliability which has to do with having supplies to deliver through the system.
+The retail agencies also work together to support one another through the network of emergency interties between agencies that allow water to be shuttled back and forth during emergency situations.
+WEROC's focus and the focus of emergency planning is to improve "system reliability", the ability to continue meeting demands when parts of the water system have suffered outages.
+This is distinguished against "supply" reliability which has to do with having supplies to deliver through the system.

-With respect to regional system, MWDOC has successfully engaged MET to improve the reliability of the Diemer Filtration Plant in Yorba Linda.
+With respect to regional system reliability, Orange County has been successful in requesting MET to improve the reliability of the Diemer Filtration Plant in Yorba Linda.
 MET is in the process of making substantial investments to protect the plant from being damaged by seismic shaking.
 The Diemer Plant treats most all of the imported drinking water in Orange County.